filipknapik/airflow_dev_experience/IDE_Autocomplete/VSCode_autocomplete/README.md

-# IDE Autocomplete for Apache Airflow
+# VS Code Autocomplete for Apache Airflow

-IDE Autocomplete provides Airflow developers with live templates for Operators and Sensors, automatically suggested by an IDE during DAG editing.
-Example for PyCharm:
+This code allows
 Example for VS Code:

 In both cases, the code comes with a URL to the full specification and additional context on a particular Operator or Sensor.
 Both IDEs allow clicking on the link, which provides seamless documentation access.